Skip to content →

 API

-You own your data in Linear and our GraphQL API lets you query all of that data.
+You own your data in Linear and our GraphQL API lets you query that data.
 In addition to querying, Linear has full support for mutating all entities.
-Any mutations you make via the API are observed in real-time by all clients, giving you immense powers when writing your integrations.
+Any mutations you make via the API are observed in real-time by all clients.

 For more in depth documentation visit developers.linear.app.
 If you have a question the docs don't answer, post it in the #api channel in our Slack community.